How to Deploy Spring on Platform.sh with Redis

 1. Add the Redis service

-file, include Persistent Redis with a valid supported version:
+In your service configuration, include persistent Redis with a valid supported version:

 data: